-Secondary Patient Contact (SPC): Only one student may be assigned the responsibility of secondary status for any given patient.
-With the primary student and secondary student assigned, any other students involved in this patient care activity will be considered observational only.
-SPC can be obtained at the SCNM Medical Center, the Neil Riordan Center for Regenerative Medicine, Community Extended Sites or Elective Off-Sites.
+Secondary Patient Contact (SPC): SPC can be obtained at the SCNM Medical Center, the Neil Riordan Center for Regenerative Medicine, Community Extended Sites or Elective Off-Sites.
 SPC is defined as non-primary contact with patient during the initial or follow-up medical visit.
 Secondary student clinicians assist primary student clinicians in the care of patients with the role being defined by the supervising physician.
 Contact with patients via email and/or follow up telephone calls are not considered secondary patient contacts.
+In order to earn SPC, student clinicians must be assisting the primary student clinician with patient care.